pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 And then you see, no, it's not the original image, so you always can check that.
-And you can somehow own it suddenly and have some kind of possession and a chain because if you sell it, then someone else's address is replaced.
+And you can somehow own it suddenly and you have some kind of possession and a chain because if you sell it, then someone else... this address is replaced.
-But it's still on the blockchain because we never need something.
+But it's still on the blockchain because we never delete something.
-We just put another entry behind that so that the next one is then, oh, X47, X11, X12, all of this.
+We just put another entry behind that so that the next one is then `0x471112`, or whatever, who owns the NFT.

-Who are we saying that to?
-So it's also not a copy protection.
+So it's also **not a copy protection**.
-Then we discussed it with the auction, that the owner of the auction house, it's not a copy protection, it's not.
+When we discussed it with the auction, then the owner of the auction house, he said, well, it is a copy protection.
+No, it's not.
-It doesn't hinder you to copy these kind of smart contracts to copy the images.
+It doesn't hinder you to copy the images.
-It just makes it unique, identifiable, and correctable.
+**It just makes it unique, identifiable, and collectable.**
-That is the whole issue, the whole promise of that.
+That is the whole issue or the whole promise of that.
-Even it's easy to copy, it's absolutely easy to copy it.
+It's easy to copy, it's absolutely easy to copy it.
-What I can do, for example, is that I just go here to a website, and what I can do is I take the image, so I just download it.
+What I can do, for example, is that I just go here to a website, and what I can do is I take the image, so I just download it...
-Do we have download?
-No, no.
-Have, but I can just save it.
+Do we have to download?...
+No, no... but I can just save it.
-So I can just save it, and then have the jpeg.
+So I can just save it, and then I have the jpeg.
 And now I create an NFT with that image.
-And I also create it as the fifth entry of this NFT, of the smart contract.
+And I also create it as the fifth entry of this NFT, of this smart contract.
-And then I set it to you.
+And then I sell it to you.
 How would you identify that it's not the original one?
 Yeah?

-So you would probably need to use this different smart contract, because the original smart contract has already been opened and certified already.
+student: So you would probably need to use this different smart contract, because the original smart contract has token already blocked.

-Yes.
+prof: Yes.
-So how would you identify that I sold your fake or a copy?
+So how would you identify that I sold you a fake or a copy?

-I'm checking.
+student: By checking the smart contract.

-I'm checking because my contract, yeah.
+prof: By checking the smart contract, yeah.
-And that's why, and we often discuss this whole thing of rupture, the stupidity centralized, or the idea of centralized things.
+And that's why,... and we often discuss this whole thing of blockchain, distributed, decentralized, on the other hand we have centralized things.
 Therefore, it's very important that this...
-This is...
-That this entry remains.
+That this entry here remains.
 That's somehow the root.
-Because on the website of the auction house, we see smart contract address is the original address of this particular NFT.
+Because on the website of the auction house, we see smart contract address is the **original address of this particular NFT**.
-If someone will take this particular webpage here, and would replace that with another smart contract address, I could somehow sell you a fake or a copy of that.
+If someone will take this particular webpage here, and would replace that with another smart contract address, **I could somehow sell you a fake image of that**.

+### Kunsthalle in Hamburg

-And that's also when we discussed it once with the Kunsthalle in Hamburg.
+And that's also when we discussed it once with the **Kunsthalle in Hamburg**.
-And the Kunsthalle in Hamburg, they own some very famous images of...
-The German title is the Vanderbauer über den Webel, we are.
+And the Kunsthalle in Hamburg, they own some very famous images of... the German title is "Der Wanderer über dem Nebelmeer", Kaspar David Friedrich, yeah.
-Kastarabit-Rückrecht, yeah.
-So it's a famous German painter, and that's some very famous paintings of him.
+So it's a famous German painter, and they have some very famous paintings of him.
-And during this kind of NFT, they also thought about getting these NFTs, transforming these images into NFTs to sell them, to make some additional money.
+And during this kind of NFT hype, they also thought about getting these NFTs, transforming these images into NFTs to sell them, to make some additional money.
-And I said, okay, what you need to do then is also that the smart contract of your particular Kunsthalle, the Knackfit, smart contract address, the easiest would be to put it in stone on the outside walls of your building.
+And I said, okay, what you need to do then is also that the smart contract of your particular Kunsthalle, the **smart contract address**, the easiest would be to **put it in stone on the outside walls of your building**.
 So that everybody can see, that's the smart contract where the NFTs for this particular painter are being stored.
 Not that someone else can do that.